Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer: Proposed Method

 \subsubsection{Inference}

 The inference process is outlined in Algorithm \ref{alg: sampling}.
 Given paired RGB and depth images as the conditional inputs, the model begins with a random noise map generated from a Gaussian distribution and progressively improves the prediction.
 To minimize the number of iterative steps, we choose the DDIM update rule \cite{DDIM,DDP} for the sampling process.
 The key hyperparameter in this update rule is the time difference \texttt{td} which determines how far apart consecutive timesteps are chosen during the reverse diffusion process.
 Larger time gaps between steps allow for faster sampling at the potential cost of sample quality.
-Our experiments show that \texttt{td}$~=1$ and the number of steps of 3 work best for our method.
-The details of the DDIM update rule is presented in Algorithm \ref{alg: DDIM update}.
+Our experiments show that \texttt{td}$~=1$ works best for our method.
+The details of the DDIM update rule are presented in Algorithm \ref{alg: DDIM update}.